oceanbase/ob-samples/ob-example-java/mysql-connector-java/README.md

 }
 ```

-Modify the class fields of connection info, and use `run.sh` to run the example code.
+Modify the connection info in code, and use `run.sh` to run the example code.

 ```bash
 sh run.sh